 There were no reports of criminal offenses listed above on Wallace State-Oneonta campus.
 There were no reports of criminal offenses listed above at the Cullman Regional Airport.

 HATE CRIMES

-- 2019: One (1) On campus harassing communications characterized by race.

-- 2020: No hate crimes were reported.

-- 2021 No hate crimes were reported.
+2020: No hate crimes were reported.2021: No hate crimes were reported.2022: No hate crimes were reported.

 Arrests/Disciplinary Actions